 Over the bridge from downtown San Diego, a world-class destination presents a world-class celebration for cinematic art!
 We invite filmmakers from across the US and around the globe to a festival that is at once both cosmopolitan and intimate, a rare combination that allows for an indelible experience that lasts long after the lights go up.

 ABOUT THE FESTIVAL

-Over the past 7 years, CIFF has screened a blend of notable independent films alongside Oscar-nominated features and shorts.
-Films have included: Empire of Light, She Said (2022 CIFF Audience winner), Women Talking, The Inspection, Corsage, C'mon C'mon, King Richard, Julia, 7 Days, PIG, Nomadland, JoJo Rabbit, Marriage Story, Clemency, A Hidden Life, The Finest Hours, Darkest Hour, Green Book, ROMA, and The Favourite, One Child Nation, The Donut King, Kiss the Ground, The Capote Tapes, Billie and River to name a few.
-Our ShortsFest has included 2022 Oscar nominated short list, Stranger at the Gate, Steak, Nuisiance Bear, 2022 BAFTA nominated, Bus Girl (a CIFF 2022 Jury winner) 2021 Oscar winner The Queen of Basketball, Please Hold, Oscar shortlist, The Criminals, and 2020 Oscar-nominated Live Action short, Nefta Football Club and OSCAR Winner, The Neighbors' Window.
+Over the past 8 years, CIFF has screened a blend of notable independent films alongside Oscar-nominated features and shorts.
+Films have included: Empire of Light, She Said (2022 CIFF Audience winner), Women Talking, The Inspection, Corsage, C'mon C'mon, King Richard, Julia, 7 Days, PIG, Nomadland, JoJo Rabbit, Marriage Story, Clemency, A Hidden Life, The Finest Hours, Darkest Hour, Green Book, ROMA, and The Favourite, Dealing with Dad, One Child Nation, The Donut King, Kiss the Ground, The Capote Tapes, Billie and River to name a few.
+Our ShortsFest has included 2022 Oscar nominated short list, Stranger at the Gate, Steak, Nuisiance Bear, 2022 BAFTA nominated, Bus Girl (a CIFF 2022 Jury winner) 2021 Oscar winner The Queen of Basketball, 2021 Oscar shortlist, The Criminals, and 2020 Oscar-nominated Live Action short, Nefta Football Club and OSCAR Winner, The Neighbors' Window.

 Mingle with industry leaders including our Host and Honorary Jury President, film critic, and author LEONARD MALTIN, whose Industry Tribute Gala Awards has become a festival signature event, honoring emerging talent, composers, cultural icons, humanitarians and legendary actors whose contributions have impacted the film industry in an indelible way.